MediciHouse07/Learning_Records/FM_06_multi_calculus.md

 # Lec 19: Vector fields and line integrals in the plane | MIT 18.02 Multivariable Calculus, Fall 2007

+2025/09/02

+2500<->3000

+- these are all part of data
+- r is not a scalar
+- r is a vector, we don't know how to do dr yet

+# Lec 19: Vector fields and line integrals in the plane | MIT 18.02 Multivariable Calculus, Fall 2007

 2025/08/29

 2000<->2500